 FlyingPress Advanced Setup: Settings, Filters, and Code Running on My Sites

-FlyingPress ships with settings that work for most sites.
-On the UX side, it has fewest settings possible.
+FlyingPress is the WordPress speed optimization plugin I run on this site.
+It ships with settings that work for most sites — on the UX side, it has the fewest settings possible.
 But beneath that simple settings paradigm, there exists an endless possibility of customizations using PHP filters, manual exceptions and whatnot.

 The plugin documentation has around 30 hooks and filters.
-These let you control exactly how FlyingPress handles your cache, optimizes your assets, and purges outdated content.
+These let you control exactly how FlyingPress handles your cache, optimizes your assets, purges outdated content, and pushes your WordPress Core Web Vitals scores into the green.
 You don’t need to be a PHP wizard to use them.
 Copy, paste, tweak a few values, and you’re done.

 I’ll share every filter I have used in production, my exact settings from Gaurav Tiwari, and the code snippets running on my own and client sites right now.
 This isn’t theory.
 This is what powers sites serving 100K+ of pageviews daily.